 Originally announced with adoption/roll out beginning at the end of 2014 you can read the official Australian Army fact/press release sheet here:

 The pattern is of course essentially Crye Multicam using the old DPCU colour palette with ADF logos inserted (see pictures), with the exception of the stretch panels which are the same Multicam nylon/spandex fabric used by Crye in their combat pants.
-I’ve seen photos where the stretch panels appear to have been changed to be matching, though I’ve no idea if that’s just a result of dirt or the lighting of the image.
-Any proprietary stretch fabric used would more than likely be a downgrade in durability compared to Crye’s material.
+I’ve seen photos where the stretch panels appear to have been changed to be matching, which appears to be the new standard going forward.
+That said, any proprietary stretch fabric used would more than likely be a downgrade in durability compared to Crye’s material.

 I’m still working through older photography here so I’ve been remiss in not picturing the label, but the fabric is majority cotton, around 60-70%, unlike common PYCO/NYCO that uses 50% cotton at the very most.
 The manufacturer name is Hard Yakka though their facebook page is expired.
 Whether they actually manufacture in Australia or do the same thing as the British uniform contractor and out-source to China I’m unsure, though I’d suspect the latter.